 Here are the different types of gourds introduced in this guide:

-- Ceramic Gourd: Easy to clean and durable.
+- Ceramic Gourd: Easy to clean and durable

-- Horn Gourd: Traditional gourd made from cattle horn.
+- Horn Gourd: Traditional gourd made from cattle horn

-- Metal Gourd: Easy to clean and durable.
+- Metal Gourd: Durable and convenient

 In the next chapter, I will tell you what kind of gourds are typically used in each country.
 Later in this article, I will describe the different types of gourds in more detail and tell you where to buy them.

-Gourds in Different Countries
+Yerba Mate Gourds in Different Countries

 The calabash gourds used in Argentina are usually quite thin and light and the gourd material is hard both inside and out.
-The gourds don’t have a rim and are round shaped.
-The gourds in Uruguay and Paraguay tend to be similar to the ones in Argentina.
+The gourds don’t have a rim and are round-shaped.

 In Brazil, a mate gourd is called cuia, and it is often bigger than in other countries.
 Also, the shape of the gourd is different, as it has a wide brim.
 The inside of the gourd is usually softer, and the sponge-like inner surface absorbs some flavors of mate tea, enhancing the tasting experience.

-Different Types of Yerba Mate Gourds
+Different Types of Yerba Mate Tea Cups and Gourds

-Looking to buy a yerba mate gourd?
-You can search in your local stores, but unless you live in South America or have an Argentinian or Brazilian boutique nearby, you might have a hard time finding one.
+You can search in your local stores, but unless you live in South America, you might have a hard time finding one.

-Calabash – The Traditional Mate Gourd
+Calabash – The Traditional Yerba Mate Gourd

-This is the most popular version of a mate gourd.
+This is the most popular version of a yerba mate gourd.
 As explained earlier, they are made from the shell of calabash fruit by drying and curing it.

 This type of gourd actually enhances the taste of your yerba mate tea by absorbing and releasing flavors.